Fuzzball Documentation

 Fuzzball supports parallel workloads through task arrays.

 A parallel workload has some number of independent tasks that follow a similar pattern.
-For example, imagine you have 1000 data files, and processing each file requires 1 core and takes about an hour.
+For example, imagine you have 1000 data files, and processing each file through the same algorithm requires 1 core and takes about an hour.
 If you processed all of these files sequentially, the job would take around 42 days to complete.
 Now imagine you have a powerful workstation with 32 cores allowing you to process 32 input files simultaneously.
 As files finish processing, other files will take their place and begin processing.
 Using this strategy, you can decrease the time needed to process the entire data set to around 31 1/2 hours.
 If you had access to 1000 cores you could reduce the processing time to a single hour!

 Basic example